Wild West Ladies Tour

 Day 7.
 The silver mines in Potosí

-In the morning we visit the miner’s market where we can buy anything, ranging from coca leaves to dynamite.
-Here we do some shopping to for some fun activities later.
+In the morning we visit the miner’s market where we can buy anything, ranging from coca leave´s and dynamite.
+Here we have some time to look around and buy some interesting souvenirs.

 Day 10 & Day 11.
 In The Desert (Height between 3500 m and 5010 m)